Million-dollar deal with terrorist-listed family under investigation

 Photo: Johan Nilsson/TT

 Despite being designated a terrorist by the US, a Malmö resident has been able to do business in Sweden.
-A municipality in Skåne bought back land from the man for 1.4 million kronor, report Sydsvenskan and Expressen.
+A municipality in Skåne bought back a plot of land from his family for 1.4 million kronor, report Sydsvenskan and Expressen.

 Bjuv Municipality is now investigating the consequences of the deal.
 Those who do large deals with a person designated as a terrorist risk being suspected of money laundering or terrorist financing.